matthewsillence/ptduw/faqs.md

 [How to Delete Files and Folders in Microsoft OneDrive](https://www.howtogeek.com/750283/how-to-delete-files-and-folders-in-microsoft-onedrive/).

-## What is the split-screen 'comapre' feature in Microsoft Word?
+## What is the split-screen 'compare' feature in Microsoft Word?

 The compare document version feature in Microsoft Word is a way to compare two versions of a document to see how they differ.
 To use this feature, you need to open both of the files that you want to compare.
 Then, on the **Review tab**, in the **Compare** group, click **Compare**.
 Click **Compare two versions of a document (legal blackline)** or **Compare** in the drop-down list.
 Under **Original document**, browse for the document that you want to use as the original document.
 Under **Revised document**, browse for the other document that you want to compare.
 Click **OK**.
 The documents will be shown side-by-side along with a list of all changes.